ABOUT

 FEES & REQUIREMENTS

-Program Requirements
+Program requirements:

 • Resort Lift Tickets or Season Pass

-• SK SBD competitive membership
+• SK SBD Recreation or Compete membership

 • Helmet (use of helmet is a mandatory for all programs)